-Install the Kubernetes Event-driven Autoscaling (KEDA) add-on by using Azure CLI
+Install the Kubernetes Event-driven Autoscaling (KEDA) add-on using the Azure CLI

-This article shows you how to install the Kubernetes Event-driven Autoscaling (KEDA) add-on to Azure Kubernetes Service (AKS) by using Azure CLI.
-The article includes steps to verify that it's installed and running.
+This article shows you how to install the Kubernetes Event-driven Autoscaling (KEDA) add-on to Azure Kubernetes Service (AKS) using the Azure CLI.

 Important